 No products in the cart.

 Halloween is HAPPENING in a big way!
-We’ve been celebrating a very merry, not-so-scary All Hallows Eve with this grinning gourd shape sorter you can make from a couple cereal boxes!
-This is so wonderful for shape-learning, DIY fine motor skill practice and spatial recognition.
+We’ve been celebrating a very merry, not-so-scary All Hallows Eve with this grinning gourd shape sorter you can make from a couple of cereal boxes!
+This is so wonderful for shape-learning, DIY fine motor skill practice, and spatial recognition.